 There are many types of doces conventuais in Portugal.
 These confectionery treats are made with large amounts of sugar and egg yolk and were traditionally made by nuns who lived in Portuguese monasteries and convents.

-Pastéis de nata is one and is a poplar dessert that you can find throughout Portugal.
+Pastéis de nata is one and is a popular dessert that you can find throughout Portugal.

-There are other regional desserts that are made with the same ingredients as well.
+Other regional desserts are made with the same ingredients as well.
 For example, Ovo moles de Aveiro is a small pastry made with egg yolk and sugar wrapped with a rice paper casing or wheat flour casing.
 And even though it came from Aveiro, you can find this unique dessert throughout the bakeries and cafes in Porto.

 Where to eat doces conventuais in Porto